-- 1. If possible, sit in a firm, sturdy chair with armrests.
-You can use a pillow or cushion on your chair to raise up the seat height. - 2.
-Back up to the chair until you feel it behind your knees. - 3.
-Reach back for the armrests and lower yourself slowly. - 4.
+If possible, sit in a firm, sturdy chair with armrests.
+You can use a pillow or cushion on your chair to raise up the seat height.

+- 1. Back up to the chair until you feel it behind your knees. - 2.
+Slide the foot of your affected leg forward as you reach back for the armrests and lower yourself slowly, keeping your affected leg forward. - 3.
 To stand, scoot forward in the chair.
-Push yourself up using the armrests.
-When you have your balance, reach for your walking aid (walker/ crutches).
+Do not lean forward in the chair. - 4.
+Slide the foot of your affected leg forward and push yourself up using the armrests.
+When you have your balance, reach for your walking aid (walker/crutches).